Science and Health with Key to the Scriptures

-Science and Health with Key to the Scriptures is, along with the Bible, the central text of the Christian Science religion.
-Mary Baker Eddy described it as her "most important work."
-She began writing it in February 1872 and the first edition was published in 1875.
-However, she would continue working on it and making changes for the rest of her life.
+Science and Health with Key to the Scriptures by Mary Baker Eddy is, along with the Bible, one of two central texts of the Christian Science religion.
+Eddy described it as her "most important work."
+She began writing it in February 1872, and the first edition was published in 1875.
+She would continue editing it and adding to it for the rest of her life.

-The book was selected as one of the "75 Books By Women Whose Words Have Changed The World," by the Women's National Book Association.
+The book was selected as one of the "75 Books By Women Whose Words Have Changed The World", by the Women's National Book Association.

-As of 2001, the book had sold over nine million copies.
+In 2001 the book had sold over nine million copies, and as of 2024, it eclipsed ten million copies.

-Basic beliefs

-Christian Science develops its theology and its healing method from these simple statements: